 Hutchinson has a great art vibe and offers great historic walking tours.
 Contact the HACCT for information on upcoming city tours or their next living history cemetery tour, usually scheduled for September.

-If you can plan, why not take in local productions by the Hutchinson Theatre Company who hosts three performances annually.
+If you can plan, why not take in local productions by the Hutchinson Theatre Company which hosts three performances annually?

 Believe it or not, supporting local talent in the arts is like contributing to history.
-Without art, the world view of life is soulless, and it would be boring as hell if history were all about stats and facts.
+Without art, the worldview of life is soulless, and it would be boring as hell if history were all about statistics and facts.

 10. Crow River Golf Club and Oakdale Golf Club

 Both clubs offer wedding venues or private function opportunities and excellent facilities to make any event shine.
-The menus are succulent and tempting, the ambiance and atmosphere, catered by expert staff, unforgettable.
+The menus are succulent and tempting, and the ambiance and atmosphere, catered by expert staff, are unforgettable.